oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/explore-graph-studio/explore_graph_studio.md

    ![Import Notebook](images/import_notebook.png "Import Notebook")

- 3. Run all paragraphs using the run button and make sure show results is enabled
+ 3. Run all paragraphs using the run button and make sure show results is enabled.

    ![Run All Paragraphs](images/run_all_paragraphs.png "Run All Paragraphs")

- 4. View the visualizations for each paragraph and note the relationships that have been generated
+ 4. View the visualizations for each paragraph and note the relationships that have been generated.

    ![PGQL Query on Blue Carbuncle](images/graph_visual_blue_carbuncle.png "PGQL Query on Blue Carbuncle")